top of page

 F. The disturbance is evident before age 5 years.

-“Parents are frustrated because they seek so much help, and the diagnosis gets missed,” says Forrest Lien, a clinical social worker and trauma expert who developed specialized treatments for children with reactive attachment disorder and their families.
-“Every child with reactive attachment disorder I’ve seen over the years has been labeled with ADHD.
+“Parents are frustrated because they seek so much help, and the diagnosis gets missed,” says Forrest Lien, a clinical social worker and trauma expert who developed specialized treatments for children with developmental trauma/reactive attachment disorder and their families.
+“Every child with developmental trauma I’ve seen over the years has been labeled with ADHD.
 Very few actually are.
 A traumatized child has trouble with impulsivity and focus, which are key symptoms of ADHD.
 The definition of reactive attachment disorder in the DSM doesn’t explain it well, and that’s why these other diagnoses come into play.”

 Those of us who have raised traumatized children can list many other symptoms not covered in the DSM criteria for reactive attachment disorder.
 It’s a narrow definition, and on top of that, many clinicians believe reactive attachment disorder is rare.

-Lien is the keynote speaker at the Navigating RAD experience, a biennial event for those parenting children with developmental trauma, to be held next from April 19-21, 2024 in San Antonio.
-There, Lien will present on “'Why Am I Feeling Crazy?': The Life of RAD Parenting.”
+Lien has been the keynote speaker at the Navigating RAD experience, a biennial event for those parenting children with developmental trauma.
+There, Lien has presented “'Why Am I Feeling Crazy?': The Life of RAD Parenting.”

 Many of us do feel "crazy" considering we, those raising the children, tend to be the only people who see the reality of our children's disorder, especially as its symptoms primarily show up in the privacy of our homes and in close relations with the child.
 We're desperate for professionals to understand what we're going through and to help our children and families.